 The Foundation may consider funding requests for efforts such as advocacy and education to improve the policies and administrative rules of executive, judicial, and administrative agencies; information-sharing that is neutral, nonpartisan, and fully descriptive of both sides of pending legislative issues; and policy research.

-As required by the Internal Revenue Code, however, the Foundation will not fund attempts to influence specific pending or proposed legislation, including referenda, local ordinances, and resolutions.
+As required by the Internal Revenue Code, the Foundation will not fund attempts to influence specific pending or proposed legislation, including referenda, local ordinances, and resolutions.
+However, we may support organizations that lobby when in compliance with IRS codes.

 Learn more about our general funding guidelines.

 - To access saved applications or to check the status of a report, use the Account Login link (upper right corner of any page on this website).

 - If you have any trouble with the online application system, call us at (612) 333-4220 or send an email to the Communities team.